-FTA/MassDOT/PVTA -Two types of funds are used for transit planning purposes in the Pioneer Valley region; Section 5303 and Section 5307 funds of the Federal Transit Act Amendments of 1991.
+Transit Funding-Two types of funds are used for transit planning purposes in the Pioneer Valley region; Section 5303 and Section 5307 funds of the Federal Transit Act Amendments of 1991.
 Section 5303 funds are earmarked for use in planning and technical studies related to urban mass transportation.
 They are filtered down from the Federal Transit Administration through the MassDOT to the regional planning agencies in the Commonwealth.
+Beginning in FY2020, Section 5303 funding will be combined with PL funding in a single contract to be administered through FHWA with MassDOT providing the required 20% match.

 Section 5307 funds can be used for planning as well as other purposes, and are distributed by the FTA on the basis of the Regional Transit Authority (RTA) service area population.
 The Pioneer Valley Transit Authority, using Section 5307 funds from the FTA, contracts with the PVPC for assistance on a wide range of planning activities.
-Both funds require a 20% local match, which is provided by the RTA.
+The required a 20% local match for 5307 Funds is provided by the PVTA.